 I was born and raised in Chicago, Illinois until I was ten years old.
 Though I spent the next sixteen years in four other states before returning home with my family in 1995, mine is definitely a case of “You can take the girl out of Chicago but you can’t take Chicago out of the girl.”
 I’ve got fierce pride for the Windy City.
 In fact, I bet I could write a book about it.
 Wait, I did.

 I currently live in the western suburbs of Chicago with my husband Jim and our beagle, Roxie.
-Our two sons, recent college graduate D and college freshman J, work and go to school in Wisconsin but come home every now and then for visits.
-I adore taking Zumba classes and spend lots and lots of time at my local Dailey Method studio.
+Our two sons, recent college graduate D and college sophomore J, work and go to school in Wisconsin but come home every now and then for visits.
+I love to workout and spend lots and lots of time at my local Dailey Method studio.
 I work part-time for BlogHer as a Social Media Researcher, a job I love so much that it doesn’t even feel like a job.
 I’m thrilled to be co-producing the “Listen To Your Mother” show, which came to Chicago for the very first time on May 6, 2012.
-Our third annual show will take place on Sunday May 4, 2014 at the Athenaeum Theatre in Chicago.
-I’m also excited to work on the LTYM National team as the New Cities Mentor and have been having a ball coaching all of the 2014 directors and producers through the process of creating their shows in the last three seasons.
+Our fourth annual show will take place on Sunday May 3, 2015 at the Athenaeum Theatre in Chicago.
+I’m also excited to work on the LTYM National Team as the New Cities Mentor and had a ball coaching all of the 2014 directors and producers through the process of creating their shows in the last three seasons.